Finally: Good Coffee in New York City

 Birch Coffee’s eclectic exterior

 More promising, was an appropriately-sized cappuccino at Ninth Street Espresso (I visited the East Village locale), which claims to be the first specialty coffee house in NY since 2001.
-The hipster staff were laid back and kind… but somehow there was texture to the drink, and not the cream of an appropriately foamed capp, but more a grainy, thick, slightly off-putting texture.
+The hipster staff were laid back and kind… but somehow there was texture to the drink.
+Not the cream of an appropriately foamed capp, but a grainy, thick, slightly off-putting texture.
 On the right track, but not there.

-In alphabetical order, here were the best in preparation and taste out of the eight in my recent explorations.
-These are the ones most in line with Italian-quality robustness, balanced bitterness, and, when it comes to cappuccinos, proper ratios of milk and espresso with at least decent foam.
+In alphabetical order, here were the best in preparation and taste out of eight visited in my recent explorations.
+These are the ones most in line with third wave values, Italian respect (like properly-sized espresso drinks), balanced bitterness, and, when it comes to cappuccinos, proper ratios of milk and espresso with at least decent foam.

-ABRACO, East Village – Locals and Bay Area friends alike, have told me since it’s 2007 opening that Abraco is the one single great cup in Manhattan.
-I’d agree it’s up there.
-In a postcard-sized East Village shop, the cappuccinos are of the quality and preparation I’m used to.
+ABRACO, East Village – Locals and Bay Area friends alike, have told me since its 2007 opening that Abraco is the one single great cup in Manhattan.
+It’s up there.
+In a postcard-sized East Village shop, the cappuccinos are of the quality and preparation I’m used to commonly at home in SF.
 No surprise that one of Abraco’s founding partners and baristas, Jamie McCormick, lived in the Bay Area 10 years working at Oliveto and, you guessed it, Blue Bottle.
 Partner and chef, Elizabeth Quijada, also has a Bay Area history, where she met McCormick.
 They make a beautiful cup.

 RBC’s double espresso